-The AXIOS™ Stent and Delivery System is an anastomotic stent.
+The AXIOS™ Stent and Delivery System ("AXIOS System") enables endoscopic delivery of an anastomotic stent.
 The stent produces endoscopically what until now has only been possible through surgery.
 Creating an anastomotic conduit between two lumens enables blockages and strictures to be bypassed and large fluid collections to be drained.

 The AXIOS Stent design is intended to overcome the limitations of current options to facilitate drainage.
 Plastic double pigtail stents (the most widely-used stent for pseudocyst drainage) have small lumen diameters and may occlude and require replacement.
 Expandable metal stents have a large lumen; however the straight configuration makes them prone to migration.
 The stent ends may also cause tissue injury.